Unhalfbricking: Reception

 AllMusic's Richie Unterberger described Unhalfbricking as "a transitional album for the young Fairport Convention, in which the group shed its closest ties to its American folk-rock influences and started to edge toward a more traditional British folk-slanted sound".

 Rolling Stones John Mendelsohn, reviewing Unhalfbricking alongside Liege and Lief, was supportive, describing it as "Fairport Convention at its best" and singling out "Percy's Song" in particular as "the album's gem".
 He was less complimentary about "A Sailor's Life", regarding it as overlong.

 The album also gave the band their first UK chart success, spending a total of eight weeks in the UK album chart and reaching number 12.
 The single "Si Tu Dois Partir" spent nine weeks on the UK singles chart and reached number 21.
 Fairport Convention appeared on Top of the Pops on 14 August 1969, miming to the song and augmented by a roadie, Steve Sparks on percussion.

 It was voted number 688 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).
-In 2004 Q magazine placed Unhalfbricking at number 41 in its list of the 50 Greatest British Albums Ever, and in the same year The Observer, describing it as "a thoroughly English masterpiece", listed it at number 27 in its Top 100 British Albums.
-The following year, 2005, it was included in Robert Dimery's "1001 Albums You Must Hear Before You Die".
+In 2004 Q placed Unhalfbricking at number 41 in its list of the 50 Greatest British Albums Ever, and in the same year The Observer, describing it as "a thoroughly English masterpiece", listed it at number 27 in its Top 100 British Albums.
+The following year, 2005, it was included in Robert Dimery's 1001 Albums You Must Hear Before You Die.
 The Sandy Denny track "Who Knows Where the Time Goes?" was voted "Favourite Folk Track of All Time" by listeners in the Radio 2 Folk Awards 2007.
-In 2010 Unhalfbricking was voted the second best Fairport Convention album after Liege & Lief by Mojo magazine readers.
+In 2010 Unhalfbricking was voted the second best Fairport Convention album after Liege & Lief by Mojo readers.